Skip to Content

 Guest post by Erica of Travels with Erica

 There are a few Disneyland Paris mistakes you want to avoid in order to have a magical day in the parks.
-Making the mistakes on this list will lead to frustration, waiting in long lines, and an all-around less than perfect day.
+Making the mistakes on this list will lead to frustration, waiting in long lines, and an all-around less-than-perfect day.

 On the other hand, if you avoid making these Disneyland Paris mistakes, you’re day at the parks will go smoothly, and you’ll see and do more than you ever thought possible!

 Disneyland Paris is made up of two parks.
-Disneyland Paris is the park that has the castle and the classic rides, and Walt Disney Studios is home to a lot of Pixar-themed attractions and the more thrilling rides like Tower of Terror.
+Disneyland Paris is the park that has the castle and the classic rides, and Walt Disney Studios is home to a lot of Pixar-themed attractions and the more thrilling rides like the Tower of Terror.

 Now that you know the Disneyland Paris basics, it is time to help you make the most out of your day in the park!